 Every clinic has a private room which is donors use to go and masturbate and collect a semen sample.
 It takes 1-2 weeks before the clinic can determine whether it is suitable and donations can proceed.

 Each clinic has their own practices but generally, up to ten separate donations of semen are required once it has passed laboratory screening.

-It is also necessary for donors to have blood and urine tests to check they are not carrying any infectious diseases which could place the recipient or the potential baby at any risk.
+It is also necessary for donors to have blood and urine tests to check they are not carrying any infectious diseases which could place the recipient or the potential baby at risk.
 This is also when screening tests are done to identify if there is any risk of passing on any genetic abnormalities.

 Sometimes, sperm is not suitable for donation but this is not obvious until it has been analysed.
-Some of the more common reasons for this can be
+Some of the more common reasons for this can be:

-- If there is insufficient number of sperm being produced
+- If there is insufficient number of sperm being produced.

 - If the freezing process renders them unsuitable to use.

 Most recipients are keen to have some say in the physical characteristics of the sperm they receive.
-Some choose to request sperm is stored for future pregnancies if they want to have future children with the same biological father.
+Some choose to request sperm being stored for future pregnancies if they want to have future children with the same biological father.

 Sperm donors have a legal right to know if their donation has resulted in a live baby, what its sex is and if there were any abnormalities.
 Likewise, when the child legally becomes an adult, they have a right to access identifying information about who the sperm donor was.
 Fertility clinics keep this information on file in the event that one day this information may be sought.